 - other benefits, such as costs for travelling to medical appointments

-Independent legal advice (ILA) is when you and your partner get your own legal advice from different lawyers.
-The advice is independent because each lawyer is only working for one of you.
+Independent legal advice (ILA) is when you get your own legal advice from a lawyer.
+The advice is independent because your lawyer is only working for you.
+A different lawyer works for the other parent or any other party.